eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 If you are trying to set up a "Full Node", you may find [Setting Up a Full EOS Node](https://eoscommunity.org/t/where-is-the-best-guide-on-setting-up-a-full-eos-node/621) helpful.

 Let's proceed to setup a Producing Node using EOSIO Technology.
-You can also find more useful information about this topic [here](https://developers.eos.io/manuals/eos/v2.0/nodeos/usage/node-setups/producing-node).
+You can also find more useful information about this topic in [Producing Node Setup](https://developers.eos.io/manuals/eos/v2.0/nodeos/usage/node-setups/producing-node).
 ## Install EOSIO from Precompiled Binaries
 Download the latest version of EOSIO for your OS from: [Github](https://github.com/EOSIO/eos/releases/tag/v2.0.6).